djplaner/word-to-canvas-module/README.md

     Recognising specific Word styles to be converted to HTML classess for creating Canvas items.
 4. HTML split and converted into collection of Javascript objects largely matching the Canvas API JSON
 5. Module being created and items being added
-  - Currently only supporting creating new pages, adding sub-headers, and files under some circumstances
+  - Items supported include: creating new pages and sub-headers; and, add existing: files, discussions, and pages.
-  - TODO: pages: link to existing, external url, external tool, file, assignment, quiz
+  - TODO: external url, external tool, assignment, quiz

 To be done

 1. Complete ability to add all items to module
-1. Need to do better searching of files - currently maybe stymied by pagination
+2. Need to do better searching of files - currently maybe stymied by pagination
-2. Tidy up the user interface.
+3. Tidy up the user interface.
+4. Better error checking

 ## Development